-Registrants who hold a designated structural engineer (Struct.Eng.) designation must complete an additional 60 CE Hours of Technical Learning directly related to their structural area of practice during the Three-Year Rolling Period, beyond the 60 CE Hours required of other Professional Registrants.
+Registrants who hold a designated structural engineer (Struct.Eng.) designation must complete an additional 60 CE Hours of Technical Learning directly related to their structural area of practice during the Three-Year Rolling Period.
+This is in addition to the 60 CE Hours required of Professional Registrants.
 For more information, see Table 6: Summary of Requirements for Designated Structural Engineers.